onzfonz/comp227/src/content/0/en/part0a.md

 ### Typos in the material

-If you find a typo in the material, or something has been expressed unclearly or is simply bad grammar, submit a <i>pull request</i> to the course material in the [repository](https://github.com/comp227/comp227).
+If you find a typo in the material, or something has been expressed unclearly or is simply bad grammar, submit a *pull request* to the course material in the [repository](https://github.com/comp227/comp227).
 For example, the markdown source code of this page can be found in the repository at <https://github.com/comp227/comp227/edit/source/src/content/0/en/part0a.md>

-At the bottom of each part of the material is a link to <em>propose changes to the material</em>.
+At the bottom of each part of the material is a link to **propose changes to the material**.
 You can edit the source code of the page by clicking on the link.

 There are also lots of links in the material for many kinds of background material.